 If it rains often where you live, jade plants might not be the best outdoor plant.
 Since they are from the desert, they like dry conditions best.
 They require very little water and instead store water in their plump leaves.
 Too much rainfall will cause root rot, fungal growth, or even death.

 Whether your jade plant is an indoor or outdoor one, they should usually be inside during the winter.
-Move them away from any cold drafts like windows or doors that open frequently.
-Jade plants can live in 55° Fahrenheit during the winter.
 If temperatures consistently drop below 50° Fahrenheit, your jade plant won’t survive the cold.
 Winters are very mild in their home climate.

-Jade plants can be easily propagated using the same methods I outlined in my post about how to propagate succulents from leaves and cuttings.
-The jade plant above is a jade propagation I did from a large branch cutting off of my mom’s jade plant.
+Jade plants can be easily propagated using the same methods I outlined in my article about how to propagate succulents from leaves and cuttings.
+The jade plant below (first photo) is a jade propagation I did from a large branch cutting off of my mom’s jade plant.
 I rooted it in water for several months until planting it in well-draining soil.
 It did quite well with the transition!

 Jade plants can also be propagated from single leaves, but it takes a while.
 Remove a healthy leaf from a plant and set it in soil.
 Mist it occasionally, and soon roots will begin to sprout from the cut end.
-Then, eventually, you’ll notice tiny leaves sprouting!
+Eventually you’ll notice tiny leaves sprouting.
 Whenever I lose succulent leaves, I just throw them right back into the pot on top of the soil and let them do their thing.